stephenlb/pubnub-mcp-server/context/cursor_ide.md

 2. **Add** its details to either `.cursor/mcp.json` (for project-level usage) or `~/.cursor/mcp.json` (for global usage).
 3. **Restart** Cursor or open a new session.
 The server’s tools should appear in the MCP settings page under **Available Tools**.
 4. **Invoke** the tools in chat by name or description, or let Cursor use them automatically when relevant.

-You’re now ready to extend Cursor’s capabilities with your own MCP servers!